0xkanth/portfolio-position-pnl-tracker/README.md

 #### 1. Realized P&L (Locked-In Gains/Losses)

-**What it is**: Permanent profit or loss from closed positions.
-Once a position is sold, the P&L is "realized" and becomes fixed - it won't change with market fluctuations.
+**What it is**: Permanent profit/loss from closed positions.
+Once sold, it's locked in and won't change with market fluctuations.

-**When computed**: During SELL trade execution.
-The system matches the sell against FIFO queue lots to determine cost basis.
+**When computed**: During SELL execution via FIFO lot matching.

 **Formula** (per matched lot):